kubernetes/test-infra/prow/getting_started_deploy.md

 Both of these are focused on [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) but should work on any kubernetes distro with no/minimal changes.

+## GitHub bot account

+Before using `tackle` or deploying prow manually, ensure you have created a GitHub account for prow to use.
+Prow will ignore most GitHub events generated by this account, so it is important this account be separate from any users or automation you wish to interact with prow.
+For example, you still need to do this even if you'd just setting up a prow instance to work against your own personal repos.

+1. Ensure the bot user has the following permissions
+  - Write access to the repos you plan on handling
+  - Owner access (and org membership) for the orgs you plan on handling (note it is possible to handle specific repos in an org without this)
+1. Create a [personal access token][1] for the GitHub bot account, adding the following scopes (more details [here][8])
+  - Must have the `public_repo` and `repo:status` scopes
+  - Add the `repo` scope if you plan on handing private repos
+  - Add the `admin_org:hook` scope if you plan on handling a github org
+1. Set this token aside for later (we'll assume you wrote it to a file on your workstation at `/path/to/oauth/secret`)

 ## Tackle deployment

 Prow's `tackle` utility walks you through deploying a new instance of prow in a couple minutes, try it out!